 Under section 501, the Minister has discretion to cancel a visa if the Minister “reasonably suspects” that a person fails the “character test”.
 This can be based on a person’s past or present criminal conduct or even past or present “general conduct”.
 This gives the Minister very broad discretion to cancel a visa.

-Therefore, even if a person has been acquitted for a criminal offence or has not been found guilty or anything, a non citizen could have their visa cancelled.
-This could occur for example, if the Minister reasonably suspects a person has an association with a group or person involved in criminal conduct, even if a person has not been found guilty of anything.
+This means a non-citizen’s visa can be cancelled even if they were acquitted of a criminal offence or have not been convicted of any crime.
+For example, this could occur if the Minister reasonably suspects a person has an association with a group or person involved in criminal conduct, even if a person has not been found guilty of anything.

 Appealing a visa cancellation decision